-You know summer is on its way when the Chelsea Flower Show springs into life.
-Taking place from today (Tuesday 23) until Saturday 27 May, it’s one of the prettiest, most Instagram-friendly shows of the year.
-As always, London’s restaurants and bars are getting in on the action, with plenty of flowery fare to keep your eyes entertained and your stomach full.
+Nothing quite says ‘summer is coming’ like the arrival of the RHS Chelsea Flower Show.
+Taking place from 22-26 May, it’s one of the prettiest, most Instagram-friendly events of the year.
+As always, London’s restaurants and bars are getting in on the action, with plenty of flowery fare to keep your eyes entertained, your thirst quenched and your stomach full.
 We’ve rounded up our favourite floral fancies below.

 Alain Ducasse at The Dorchester, Mayfair

-How much: £65 for three courses and two glasses of wine
+How much: £65 for three courses, two glasses of wine, tea/coffee and water

 Where: Level 31, The Shard, 31 St Thomas Street, SE1 9RY